Mechanical Engineering

 ABOUT THE DEPARTMENT

 The Mechanical Engineering Department was established in the year 2014.
 Presently, the department admits 60 students per year to its undergraduate programme.
 The department of mechanical engineering is an outstanding example of the college's insistence on quality education in accordance with the needs of industry.
 The department has qualified faculties from IITs, NITs, and other reputed institutes.
 The department faculties are experienced professionals and have a proven track record in academics, industry and research.
 The faculty is well prepared to train competent mechanical engineering professionals in the field of engineering to meet requirements of industry, research organization and academia.
-The department has modern digital classrooms which enable the students to connect with real engineering applications in an effective way.s of industry.
-The department faculty consists of well-qualified and experienced professionals having a proven track record in academics, industry and research.
-The faculty is well prepared to train competent Mechanical Engineering professionals in the field of engineering to meet requirements of industry and research organization academics etc..
-The department has the most modern infrastructure to undertake high-end teaching, research and developmental activities in its laboratories.
+The department has modern digital classrooms which enable the students to connect with real engineering applications in an effective way.

 We aim to provide our students with a perfect blend of intellectual and practical experiences that helps them to serve our society and address a variety of needs.
 With a solid grounding in the principles and practice of mechanical engineering, our undergraduates are ready to engage in ethical approaches to engineering, with concern for society and the environment.
 The four-year B Tech program comprises of 8 semesters integrated with theoretical and/or practical sessions, focusing on key industry-linked technological domains including HVAC, Pneumatics, Automation, Mechatronics, Product design and development, Heat exchangers and Vehicle Design.
 Our courses introduce the mechanical engineering students to a range of technical and management fields.